ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/03-User-Needs-and Benchmarking.md

 ## List of 100 total needs statements

-1. The product is easy to recharge – E
+1. The product is easy to recharge – Explicit
-2. The product uses D Batteries – E
+2. The product uses D Batteries – Explicit
-3. Product is not damaged – E
+3. Product is not damaged – Explicit
-4. Product is sturdy – E
+4. Product is sturdy – Explicit
-5. Product is aesthetically pleasing – L
+5. Product is aesthetically pleasing – Latent
-6. Product is automatic – E
+6. Product is automatic – Explicit
-7. Product does not take up much space – E
+7. Product does not take up much space – Explicit
-8. Product deodorizes itself – E
+8. Product deodorizes itself – Explicit
-9. Product should have a long lifespan, up to 10 years – E
+9. Product should have a long lifespan, up to 10 years – Explicit
-10. Product should minimize manual steps – L
+10. Product should minimize manual steps – Latent
-11. Product should allow easy replacement of contents – E
+11. Product should allow easy replacement of contents – Explicit
-12. Product should last longer than a few months – E
+12. Product should last longer than a few months – Explicit
-13. Product should not stain easily – E
+13. Product should not stain easily – Explicit
-14. The product’s sensors should only go off when desired – E
+14. The product’s sensors should only go off when desired – Explicit
-15. Product should have intuitive design – L
+15. Product should have intuitive design – Latent
-16. The product should be clear in its sizing – L
+16. The product should be clear in its sizing – Latent
-17. The product should be easy to assemble for the customer – E
+17. The product should be easy to assemble for the customer – Explicit
-18. The product should not be too small to be used – L
+18. The product should not be too small to be used – Latent
-19. The product should be able to easily be powered – L
+19. The product should be able to easily be powered – Latent
-20. The product should be battery operated or plug into a power source – E
+20. The product should be battery operated or plug into a power source – Explicit
-21. The product should be affordable – L
+21. The product should be affordable – Latent
-22. The product could benefit from a larger overall size – E
+22. The product could benefit from a larger overall size – Explicit
-23. The product has limited storage or holding capacity – E
+23. The product has limited storage or holding capacity – Explicit
-24. Good for bathroom use – L
+24. Good for bathroom use – Latent
-25. Good in pairs – L
+25. Good in pairs – Latent
-26. Good desk product – L
+26. Good desk product – Latent
-27. The top doesn’t fit well together – E
+27. The top doesn’t fit well together – Explicit
-28. The trash can is flimsy – E
+28. The trash can is flimsy – Explicit
-29. Should not warp – E
+29. Should not warp – Explicit
-30. Small, bendable construction reduces durability – E
+30. Small, bendable construction reduces durability – Explicit
-31. The product should be sleek – L
+31. The product should be sleek – Latent
-32. The product should automatically perform as many functions as possible – L
+32. The product should automatically perform as many functions as possible – Latent
-33. The product’s opening should be wide – E
+33. The product’s opening should be wide – Explicit
-34. The product should be priced competitively low – L
+34. The product should be priced competitively low – Latent
-35. The product should have a long battery life – E
+35. The product should have a long battery life – Explicit
-36. The product should let users recover from simple mistakes – L
+36. The product should let users recover from simple mistakes – Latent
-37. The product should provide illumination – E
+37. The product should provide illumination – Explicit
-38. The product’s sensors should accurately detect intended triggers – E
+38. The product’s sensors should accurately detect intended triggers – Explicit
-39. The product’s sensors should work consistently – E
+39. The product’s sensors should work consistently – Explicit
-40. The product should be energy efficient – L
+40. The product should be energy efficient – Latent
-41. The product should remain functional over extended use – L
+41. The product should remain functional over extended use – Latent
-42. The product should be able to ship without damage – E
+42. The product should be able to ship without damage – Explicit
-43. The product should reliably perform its intended functions – E
+43. The product should reliably perform its intended functions – Explicit
-44. The product should be appropriately sized for its purpose – L
+44. The product should be appropriately sized for its purpose – Latent
-45. The sensors for the product should function reliably – E
+45. The sensors for the product should function reliably – Explicit
-46. The product should respond quickly to user interaction – L
+46. The product should respond quickly to user interaction – Latent
-47. The product’s internal mechanisms should operate dependably – E
+47. The product’s internal mechanisms should operate dependably – Explicit
-48. The product components should be solid and durable – L
+48. The product components should be solid and durable – Latent
-49. The product should have low-cost, easily replaceable internal parts – L
+49. The product should have low-cost, easily replaceable internal parts – Latent
-50. This product's function is complete – E
+50. This product's function is complete – Explicit
-51. Both battery and wired power – E
+51. Both battery and wired power – Explicit
-52. The product height could be increased for convenience – L
+52. The product height could be increased for convenience – Latent
-53. Product design should accommodate older customers – L
+53. Product design should accommodate older customers – Latent
-54. Not a complete necessity – L
+54. Not a complete necessity – Latent
-55. Function effectively – E
+55. Function effectively – Explicit
-56. Should avoid trapping air inside – L
+56. Should avoid trapping air inside – Latent
-57. Pricey – E
+57. Pricey – Explicit
-58. Produces noticeable noise during operation – E
+58. Produces noticeable noise during operation – Explicit
-59. Fails to charge properly – E
+59. Fails to charge properly – Explicit
-60. Lid does not fully open or seal – E
+60. Lid does not fully open or seal – Explicit
-61. Not an obvious fix – L
+61. Not an obvious fix – Latent
-62. Product is partially functional but not fully working – E
+62. Product is partially functional but not fully working – Explicit
-63. Product is compact in size – E
+63. Product is compact in size – Explicit
-64. Product has a motion sensor – E
+64. Product has a motion sensor – Explicit
-65. Sensor is overly sensitive – E
+65. Sensor is overly sensitive – Explicit
-66. Product should be able to hold a greater volume – E
+66. Product should be able to hold a greater volume – Explicit
-67. Installing new trash bags is tricky – E
+67. Installing new trash bags is tricky – Explicit
-68. The product's lid operates correctly – E
+68. The product's lid operates correctly – Explicit
-69. Motion sensors are simple to use and function properly – E
+69. Motion sensors are simple to use and function properly – Explicit
-70. The product’s small dimensions limit its practicality – E
+70. The product’s small dimensions limit its practicality – Explicit
-71. The product fails to receive electrical power – E
+71. The product fails to receive electrical power – Explicit
-72. The product quality encourages repeat purchases – L
+72. The product quality encourages repeat purchases – Latent
-73. The product’s hinge or motor fails to move properly – E
+73. The product’s hinge or motor fails to move properly – Explicit
-74. The product’s durability is below expectations – E
+74. The product’s durability is below expectations – Explicit
-75. The product does not justify its price – L
+75. The product does not justify its price – Latent
-76. Weak build quality with flexible plastic pieces – E
+76. Weak build quality with flexible plastic pieces – Explicit
-77. Excessive operational noise – E
+77. Excessive operational noise – Explicit
-78. The lid fails to open – E
+78. The lid fails to open – Explicit
-79. Lid should move smoothly without resistance – L
+79. Lid should move smoothly without resistance – Latent
-80. Odor escapes when lid is open – E
+80. Odor escapes when lid is open – Explicit
-81. Bags should be simple to remove and replace – E
+81. Bags should be simple to remove and replace – Explicit
-82. The product should have a modern and refined look – L
+82. The product should have a modern and refined look – Latent
-83. The product should include a manual override option – E
+83. The product should include a manual override option – Explicit
-84. The product should use affordable and accessible power options – L
+84. The product should use affordable and accessible power options – Latent
-85. The product should smoothly complete its full motion range – E
+85. The product should smoothly complete its full motion range – Explicit
-86. The product should allow simple part replacement or repair – L
+86. The product should allow simple part replacement or repair – Latent
-87. The product should be straightforward to troubleshoot – L
+87. The product should be straightforward to troubleshoot – Latent
-88. The product should not require technical expertise to operate – L
+88. The product should not require technical expertise to operate – Latent
-89. The product should have an ergonomic height for use – L
+89. The product should have an ergonomic height for use – Latent
-90. The product should support hands-free operation – E
+90. The product should support hands-free operation – Explicit
-91. The product should be resistant to pet interference – L
+91. The product should be resistant to pet interference – Latent
-92. The product should be safe for both animals and children nearby – L
+92. The product should be safe for both animals and children nearby – Latent
-93. The product should provide a manual override for faulty sensors – L
+93. The product should provide a manual override for faulty sensors – Latent
-94. The product should operate reliably even when nearly full – L
+94. The product should operate reliably even when nearly full – Latent
-95. The product should remain dependable over long-term use – E
+95. The product should remain dependable over long-term use – Explicit
-96. The product should allow for convenient recharging or repowering – L
+96. The product should allow for convenient recharging or repowering – Latent
-97. The product should be repairable without professional tools – L
+97. The product should be repairable without professional tools – Latent
-98. The product should be as budget-friendly as possible – L
+98. The product should be as budget-friendly as possible – Latent
-99. The product should undergo testing to resolve issues before release – L
+99. The product should undergo testing to resolve issues before release – Latent
-100. The documentation for the product should be thorough – E
+100. The documentation for the product should be thorough – Explicit

 ## Ranking